TAILOR-UoB/new_ways_of_publishing/booksource/examples/interactive-content.md

 ## Maps with IpyLeaflet

-The Python library [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/) is able to draw maps using the JavaScript library Leaflet which are interactive and mobile-friendly.
+The Python library [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/) can display maps using the JavaScript library Leaflet which are interactive and mobile-friendly.

 ```{code-cell} ipython3